ChuanxinZhai/Warwick-Dining-Hub/README.md

 # Warwick-Dining-Hub
-Warwick-Dining-Hub is an interactive hub for the University of Warwick’s dining facilities.
-There are three main facilities in this website, the Beautiful Duck Restaurant, StarBucks Coffee and Terrace Bar.
+Warwick-Dining-Hub is an interactive hub for the University of Warwick’s dining facilities, providing view/add products, book a slot, submit feedback and search functions to students, staff and restaurant merchants.
+There are three main facilities in this website, the Beautiful Duck, StarBucks Cafe and Terrace Bar, which provide food, coffee and wine, respectively.

 Dashboard Demo page as below: https://chuanxinzhai.github.io/Warwick-Dining-Hub/